 After graduating, I had the original thought of going into a marketing agency as a designer but in my intro class to Digital Marketing I learned about the world of freelancing and fell in love with the idea of being your own boss.
 This past summer I decided not to do any classes since I needed a break after taking on a full school schedule and a full workload.
 I thought that by taking a break from classes I would just have to worry about work and be able to have a life again.
 But without school (I can’t believe I’m admitting this) but I actually missed the homework… or having something to work on creatively in better terms.
 I needed something to fulfill that empty space inside of me.
 And thus katarinastarkinfo was born!

 There are multiple reasons I created katarinastarkinfo (or doodles.by.kat for social media).
-Not only did working on a website was giving me something to work on over the summer, but it was also giving me motivation to write and draw.
+Not only did working on a website was giving me something to work on over the summer, but it was also giving me the motivation to write and draw.
 Many times I have tried to start up something like this whether it was a blog or even a Youtube channel where I would video blog (or vlog) but failed to work on them or lost motivation.
-This time around I feel with the help of school I have a little more motivation.
+This time around I feels with the help of school I have a little more motivation.
 Who knows… maybe one day I’ll start up a Youtube channel again and actually have content to put on it.

 Welcome to the Dream